vjedulla/vjedulla.github.io/aboutme.md

 Hey there, I'm Armando, but you can call me Mando.
 Welcome to my corner of the internet!
 Currently, I'm part of the talented team at [Jetpack.AI](https://jetpack.ai/){:target="_blank"}.
-Beyond the realm of data, I find inspiration in various interests other interest as science, films, and photography.
+Beyond the realm of data, I find inspiration in various hobbies such as films, and photography.

 ### My Journey